 — stay connected in the Penn State community by keeping you up-to-date with events, important dates, and Penn State news

 — determine if Transitions, a college and career prep class is a good fit for you.
-Participants in the eight-week course offered free of charge are selected after a discussion with the faculty.
+Participants in the nine-week course offered free of charge are selected after a discussion with the faculty.
 Structured like a standard online course, Transitions eases students back into the learning environment, while helping to improve basic skills, such as computer, study skills and research.
 The course also provides resources for understanding financial aid and career planning.
 An admissions counselor can tell you more about possible involvement in the course.

 From your first inquiry to application to graduation, we are committed to helping you reach your goals.